alvaromuir/runway/Scala/microservice/README.md

 # Project: Runway

-Project: Runway exposes data models in an easy to use, highligh-available RESTful interface.
+Project: Runway exposes data models in an easy to use, high-availability RESTful interface.

 ## Getting Started